-Your current financial situation, along with your short and long-term goals, are other factors to determine whether leasing vs buying is the better option.
+Your current financial situation, along with your short and long-term goals and other factors, determines whether leasing vs buying is the better option.

 Buying Business Equipment

-Buying is a great idea when you know you’ll use the equipment for all of its viable life.
+Buying is a great idea.
+In fact, it is recommended, especially when you know you’ll use the equipment for all of its viable life.

 Maybe leasing was not what you were looking for.
 But is buying what you need?
 Take a look at its advantages:

 You can take tax deductions for loan interest, depreciation, insurance, and repairs.
 Depending on the asset, you may be able to deduct a portion of the costs.

 Contact your tax professional for advice on all your options.